cristianpb/cristianpb.github.io/_posts/2017-08-12-santorini-experience.md

 layout: post
 title: "Running statistics from Santorini experience"
 date: 2017-08-12
-description: "This post used javascript library Chartjs to illustrate interactively the statistics of a running activity"
+description: "In this post I use the javascript library Chartjs to illustrate interactively the statistics of a running activity at Santorini experience 2016"
 categories: ["run", "python", "chartjs", "folium"]
 chartjs: true
 calheatmap: true